Gazdean/flutter_shoe_store/README.md

 ✨ Features
 Dynamic Product Listing: Explore a diverse collection of shoes with detailed information for each.

-Intuitive Filtering: Easily narrow down your choices by brand using dedicated filter chips.
+Intuitive Filtering: Easily narrow down your choices by brand and sizes using dedicated filter chips.

 Intelligent Search (Keyword & Phrase Match): Our custom search algorithm provides highly relevant results by prioritizing exact phrase matches and dynamically scoring partial word matches.